WildcatIP/other.js/EMBEDDING.md

 })
 ```

+An embedder may choose to implement any set of events.
+The set of events it implements determines whether a particular feature can execute within that host.
+For example, a server-side host should implement all [Chatternet](https://apps.other.chat/docs/Chatternet.html) events but cannot implement [UserAgent](https://apps.other.chat/docs/UserAgent.html) events.
+While a client-side host should implement applicable [UserAgent](https://apps.other.chat/docs/UserAgent.html) events and may optionally implement [Chatternet](https://apps.other.chat/docs/Chatternet.html) events.

+## Reference

-For full reference of supported events and their semantics, see the [event documentation](https://apps.other.chat/docs/module-other.html).
+For full reference of supported events and their semantics, see the [event documentation](https://apps.other.chat/docs/index.html).

-For an example, see the web client's [FeatureHost](https://github.com/other-xyz/other-chat-web/blob/master/middleware/features.js).
+For a reference embedder implementation, see the web client's [FeatureHost](https://github.com/other-xyz/other-chat-web/blob/master/middleware/features.js).